Bennington flag

-The Bennington flag is a version of the American flag associated with the American Revolution Battle of Bennington, from which it derives its name.
+The Bennington flag is a version of the U.S. flag associated with the American Revolution Battle of Bennington, from which it derives its name.
 Its distinguishing feature is the inclusion of a large '76' in the canton, a reference to the year 1776 when the Declaration of Independence was signed.

 Description

-Like many Revolution era flags, the Bennington features 13 stars and 13 stripes, symbolic of the 13 American colonies that were in a state of rebellion against Great Britain.
+Like many Revolutionary War-era flags, the Bennington features 13 stars and 13 stripes, symbolic of the 13 North American colonies that were in a state of rebellion against Great Britain.
 The Bennington version is easily identified by a large '76' in the canton, recalling the year 1776, when the Declaration of Independence was signed.
-Another distinctive feature of the Bennington flag is the arrangement of the 13 stripes, with white being outermost (rather than red being outermost as in most US flags).
+Another distinctive feature of the Bennington flag is the arrangement of the 13 stripes, with white being outermost (rather than red being outermost as in most U.S. flags).
 Also, its stars have seven points each (instead of the now-standard five points) and the blue canton is taller than on other flags, spanning nine instead of seven of the thirteen stripes.

-The Bennington flag is a popular version of the American flag, and many historic flag dealers carry it.
+The Bennington flag is a popular variant of the U.S. flag, and many historic flag dealers carry it.
 The large '76' makes it easily identifiable as banner from the American Revolution, evoking Spirit of '76 nostalgia.